Careers Service

 • £5.28 per hour for workers aged under 18 and apprentices

-If you're interested in finding work experience related to your degree, see internships and placements.
+If you're interested in finding work experience related to your degree, see internships, placements and shadowing.

-If you're looking for a part-time job on campus, visit our Opportunities on Campus pages.
+If you're looking for a part-time job on campus, visit our Opportunities on Campus page.

 You can use these websites to find part-time jobs: